Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Abstract

-The main ingredient in our proof is a qualitative generalization of Berkovich's classification of points on the nonarchimedean closed unit ball.
-Namely, we introduce the notion of \textit{topologically simple} valuations, which generalize type (IV) points in the classification of points on $\Spa(K\langle T\rangle)$.
-We also consider \textit{Abhyankar} valuations (i.e., those for which Abhyankar's inequality is an equality), which generalize type (II) and (III) points.
-We prove that, on an affinoid algebra in the sense of Tate which is not a field, the topologically simple valuations are never Abhyankar, and we derive our result on the perfectoid Tate algebra from this statement.
-Along the way, we also show that our topologically simple valuations are the same as Pr\"ufer-Manis valuations in the sense of \cite{Knebusch-Zhang}.
+The main ingredient in our proof is the notion of \textit{topologically simple} valuations, which generalize type (IV) points in the classification of points on $\Spa(K\langle T\rangle)$ to the case of higher-dimensional polydisks.
+We also consider \textit{rational Abhyankar} valuations and \textit{irrational Abhyankar} valuations, which generalize type (II) and (III) points, respectively.
+We deduce our main result from a description of topologically simple absolute values and of Abhyankar absolute values on the usual Tate algebra.
+Along the way, we also show that our topologically simple valuations are the same as Pr\"ufer-Manis valuations of Knebusch-Zhang.

-Finally, we also show that all allowed possibilities for the quotient fields $L$ do indeed occur (i.e., the above bound on $l$ is optimal) by generalizing an example of Gleason in \cite{Gleason22N}.
+Finally, we also show that all allowed possibilities for the quotient fields $L$ do indeed occur (i.e., the above bound $l\leq n-1$ is optimal) by generalizing an example of Gleason.